Ina Levine Invitational Scholar Professor Antony Polonsky

 During his tenure Professor Polonsky was interviewed as part of the Museum’s podcast series “Voices on Antisemitism.”
 He spoke about the lack of simple answers to the large questions of history and no single view of the past.
 Listen to his interview.

-During his tenure at the Center, Professor Polonsky will research the Jews in Poland and Russia from 1914 to the present day.
+During his tenure at the Center, Professor Polonsky researched the Jews in Poland and Russia from 1914 to the present day.
 Until the Second World War, Poland and Russia were the heartland of the Jewish world.
 Professor Polonsky’s fellowship project is the third volume of a comprehensive survey—socio-political, economic, and religious—of the Jewish communities there from 1350 to the present.
 The first volume begins with an overview of Jewish life down to the mid-eighteenth century.
 It goes on to cover the period to 1881, highlights attempts to increase the integration of Jews within the wider society and the Jewish responses to these efforts.
 The second volume covers the period from 1881 to 1914 and considers the deterioration of their position at that time and the new political and cultural movements that developed as a consequence: Zionism, socialism, autonomism, the emergence of modern Hebrew and Yiddish literature, Jewish urbanization, and the rise of popular Jewish culture.
 Volumes one and two will be published at the beginning of 2009.